 Income Tax Filing Requirements

-If an individual died during the tax year, or died after Dec.
-31 of the tax year, but before the filing of his/her tax return, the executor, administrator, or surviving spouse must file an Indiana income tax return for the individual if:
+The executor, administrator, or the surviving spouse must file an Indiana income tax return for the individual if:

 - The deceased was under the age of 65 and had gross income more than $1,000;